L'Boulevard: 2022 Incident

 Due to COVID-19, the festival went through a two-year hiatus and announced its return in 2022, celebrating its 20th anniversary.

-On Friday 30 September, during its Rap/Hip-Hop programming, attendees reported a number of violent acts ranging from physical and sexual assault, rapes as well as crowd suffocation and stampede. there were multiple reports on security and police failed attempt to contain the crowd, and address the safety issues, as well as having no proper evacuation plans.
+On Friday 30 September, during its Rap/Hip-Hop programming, attendees reported a number of violent acts ranging from physical and sexual violence, as well as crowd suffocation and stampede.
+There were multiple reports on security and police failed attempt to contain the crowd, and address the safety issues, as well as having no proper evacuation plans.

 The festival posted a press communique the next day, condemning the acts of violence committed, which gathered an outrage on social media for the lack of accountability towards the victims, and the affirmation that the festival will continue regardless of the security issues.